-SSH server function supports the public key algorithm of ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, ecdsa-sha2-nistp521.
+SSH server function supports the public key algorithm of ecdsa-sha2-nistp256, rsa-sha2-256 and rsa-sha2-512ecdsa-sha2-nistp384, ecdsa-sha2-nistp521.

 Before SSHC and SSHS build a connection, they both need to configure a local key-pair that is used for authentication.
 In Huawei's device, this local key-pair is used for SSH server and SSH client.